crystalyst/PersonalProjectWebsite/README.md

 <strong>A website to list personal projects</strong>

 (Updated Jan 2020)
-I created the website to list the personal projects I am working on along with my academics.
+I created <i>http://www.columbia.edu/~jy2908/</i> to list the personal projects I am working on along with my academics.

 - Special Feature of the website:
 1. This website is a scroll-website, so it only consists of one page - index.html